iPhone 11 Pro vs. Galaxy S20 Ultra: Which phone has the best camera?

 In this alleyway shot, I prefer the iPhone 11 Pro's image.
 The auto HDR brought out more detail in the shadowy areas and I prefer the overall color.

 There's no question that the S20 Ultra achieved a more vibrant, punchy shot in these taken on Victoria Street.
-The colors on the orange building in the centre of the frame are much more vivid.
-However, it'll still come down to personal choice about which one is "better."
+The colors on the orange building in the center of the frame are much more vivid.
+It'll still come down to personal choice, however, as to which one is "better."
 To my eye, the iPhone's shot has a filmy, matte style that would lend itself well to post-processing in Lightroom, while the S20 Ultra's shot is better for uploading to Instagram as it is.

 It's the same story here with this shot on Calton Hill.
 The S20 Ultra's shot upped the contrast, which I think looks great on the rocks in the foreground and helps make the green grass in the background pop more.